We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Algorithm and Dive Planning

 The Suunto D4i algorithm is a reduced gradient bubble model or RGBM.
 This algorithm has been tried and tested over numerous Suunto models and was developed in conjunction with the bubble specialist (yeah, that’s a thing), Dr Bruce R. Wienke, so you can rest assured that your D4i will keep you safe.

-Suunto’s model takes into account the impact of potentially risky diving behaviours such as multi-day diving, repetitive diving, reverse profiles and ascent rate violations.
+Suunto’s model takes into account the impact of potentially risky diving behaviors such as multi-day diving, repetitive diving, reverse profiles, and ascent rate violations.
 It is based on laboratory experiments and real diving data with proven reliability.